KonnorRogers/downflow/README.md

 # `downflow`

+Reactive templating in a way that doesn't drive a steamroller through the DOM

 ## WIP: Come back later

 ## Inspiration

 <https://bsky.app/profile/lea.verou.me/post/3lx34db4osc23>

 ## Purpose

->

-Some amalgamation between Stimulus and Alpine, with less focus on component level state, and instead looking to (ab)use "app level" state.
+Some amalgamation between Stimulus, Alpine and petite-vue, with less focus on components, and more focus on composition and shared state.

 I eventually want to look into how you can hook up component-like rendering as well, possibly using `<template>` tags, but baby steps...